Solving Sparse Mixed-Integer Quadratic Problems: Application to the Unit Commitment Problem with Optimal Power Flow: Unit Commitment with Optimal Power Flow Constraints

 \subsection{Instances for the case study}

 We construct the instances for our computational study by combining instances for the OPF problem and instances from the UC problem.
-In order to do so, we take three well known OPF instances from MATPOWER \shortcite{zimmerman2010matpower}: \texttt{case6ww}, \texttt{case24\_ieee\_rst}, and \texttt{case118}, which correspond to small and medium-size instances.
+In order to do so, we take three well-known OPF instances from MATPOWER \shortcite{zimmerman2010matpower}: \texttt{case6ww}, \texttt{case24\_ieee\_rst}\footnote{This instance has multiple generators at its buses, which would require extra decision variables in the OPF model.
+We do take this into account in our experiments by defining $P^G_{i}$ as the sum of the power of all generators at node $i$; however, for the sake of simplicity we have chosen to exclude the corresponding extra constraints from the description of our models in this article.}, and \texttt{case118}, which correspond to small and medium-size instances.
 On top of these OPF instances we add the unit commitment data from \shortciteA{castillo2016}.
 It is worth noting that there is some overlap between the OPF parameters in MATPOWER and in \shortciteA{castillo2016}, but they are slightly different to one another.
 Thus, we have to make some modifications to the combined instances to ensure feasibility of the resulting UC-OPF instances.
 Hereafter, we use Case-6, Case-24 and Case-118 to refer to these combined instances.
 Table~\ref{tab:cases} contains information regarding the sizes of the underlying power networks.
-These are the instances used in Section \ref{sec:results}. {If sparsity is not exploited, these instances have SDP matrices of size twice the number of buses ($2\cdot\lvert N \rvert$) and, as we discuss in Section~\ref{sec:results}, even the SDP relaxation for the OPF problem alone is not solvable for Case-118 without exploiting the structure. }
+These are the instances used in Section \ref{sec:results}.
+If sparsity is not exploited, these instances have SDP matrices of size twice the number of buses ($2\cdot\lvert N \rvert$) and, as we discuss in Section~\ref{sec:results}, even the SDP relaxation for the OPF problem alone is not solvable for Case-118 without exploiting the structure.